Avengers: Endgame -- Trailers, reviews, DVD and digital/Blu-ray streaming info

 To no one's surprise, the movie has turned out to be a super-powered money-making machine for Marvel and Disney, and is currently the highest-grossing movie of all time.
-If you haven't seen it yet, take your bathroom breaks before you take your seat.
-It's just over three hours long.

-Wondering when you can see the film on home video?
-It will be available on digital as of July 30, and Blu-ray on Aug.
-13.
+Now that it's available on digital as of July 30, and will come to Blu-ray on Aug.
+13, bathroom breaks for the three-hour film are no problem.
+You're at home!
+Take breaks whenever you want!

 Note that CNET may get a share of revenue from the sale of merchandise featured on this page.